The rising demand for pre-employment background checks in Singapore

 As more industries are requiring that their senior leadership teams (and those in certain key positions) undergo the pre-employment background checks in Singapore, here are a few facts and tips to help integrate the background search into your regular recruitment routine:

 Develop a background check matrix for your different roles.

 The degree to which you check on a potential hire will differ by their role and responsibility.
 (Think driving history vs criminal record vs credit rating.)

-There’s no disputing that a background checks take time, but it’s not as lengthy as most think.
-There are a lot of factors that go into the different kind of searches, but the extra week it takes to confirm that a CHRO does have their Masters in Human Resources from their stated university is worth the time when you consider the damage caused if their resume is false and the truth comes out.
+There’s no disputing that pre-employment background checks in Singapore take time, but it’s not as lengthy as most think.
+There are a lot of factors that go into the different kinds of searches, but the extra week it takes to confirm that a CHRO does have their Masters in Human Resources from their stated university is worth the time when you consider the damage caused if their resume is false and the truth comes out.